nicsuzor/wikijuris/cyberlaw/dns.markdown

 **Robert Tranent Explains [Cybersquatting and Applicable Remedies Under the auDRP](https://www.youtube.com/watch?v=YHcpQpF2LVc)**

 In Australia the mere registration of a domain name does not constitute use (and therefore infringement) of a trade mark.
 There are no reported Australian cases in which a domain name has been held to have infringed a registered trade mark under s 120 of the Trade Marks Act 1995.
-It is at least theoretically possible for a .au domain name to infringe a registered trade mark((see CSR Ltd v Resource Capital Australia Pty Ltd [2003] FCA 279)).
+It is at least theoretically possible for a .au domain name to infringe a registered trade mark[^AUTOREPLACEDseeCSRLtdvResourceCapitalAustraliaPtyLtd2003FCA279AUTOREPLACED]

+[^AUTOREPLACEDseeCSRLtdvResourceCapitalAustraliaPtyLtd2003FCA279AUTOREPLACED]: see CSR Ltd v Resource Capital Australia Pty Ltd [2003] FCA 279

+.
 The Advisory Council on Intellectual Property (ACIP) commented in its 2004 issues paper, //A review of the relationship between trade marks and business names, company names and domain names //

 >"Registered trade mark infringement may occur where a domain name is registered in good faith, where the words in the domain name are identical with, substantially identical with or deceptively similar to a registered trade mark, and where the domain name is connected with a website concerned with trading in the same goods or services, or goods or services of the same description as those in relation to which the trade mark is registered."